Langevin dynamics of lattice Yang-Mills-Higgs and applications: Notation and definitions

 Let $G=SO(N)$.
-The lattice Yang--Mills--Higgs model is defined by the following action: \begin{equ}[e:CS] \mathcal S_{\YMH}(Q,\Phi) = N\beta \, \Re \sum_{p\in \CP^+_\Lambda} \Tr(Q_p) - N\kappa \sum_{e\in E^+_\Lambda } |Q_e \Phi_y - \Phi_x|^2 -m N\sum_{z\in \Lambda}|\Phi_z|^2 \end{equ} where $\beta,\kappa,m$ are coupling constants.
+The lattice Yang--Mills--Higgs model is defined by the following action: \begin{equ}[e:CS] \mathcal S_{\YMH}(Q,\Phi) = N\beta \sum_{p\in \CP^+_\Lambda} \Tr(Q_p) - N\kappa \sum_{e\in E^+_\Lambda } |Q_e \Phi_y - \Phi_x|^2 -m N\sum_{z\in \Lambda}|\Phi_z|^2 \end{equ} where $\beta,\kappa,m$ are coupling constants.
 We now specify the meaning of all the objects appearing in \eqref{e:CS}.

-The discrete Yang--Mills field $Q=(Q_e : e\in E_{\Lambda_L}^+)$ is a collection of $G$-matrices.
-The first term on the RHS of \eqref{e:CS} is the lattice Yang--Mills proposed by Wilson \cite{Wilson1974}, where $Q_p \eqdef Q_{e_1}Q_{e_2}Q_{e_3}Q_{e_4}$ for a plaquette $p=e_1e_2e_3e_4$, and $x,y$ are the beginning and ending points of $e$ (we will write $e=(x,y)$).
+The discrete Yang--Mills field $Q=(Q_e : e\in E_{\Lambda}^+)$ is a collection of $G$-matrices.
+The first term on the RHS of \eqref{e:CS} is the lattice Yang--Mills model proposed by Wilson \cite{Wilson1974}, where $Q_p \eqdef Q_{e_1}Q_{e_2}Q_{e_3}Q_{e_4}$ for a plaquette $p=e_1e_2e_3e_4$, and $x,y$ are the beginning and ending points of $e$ (we will write $e=(x,y)$).
 Throughout the paper we define $Q_{e}\eqdef Q_{e^{-1}}^{-1}$ for $e \in E^{-}$, where $e^{-1}$ denotes the edge with orientation reversed.
-It is well-known that by the Baker--Capel-Hausdorff formula this term (suitably re-centered around identity $I$) is the discrete approximation of the continuum Yang--Mills action in \eqref{eq:YM_energy} (c.f. \cite[Section~3]{Chatterjee18}), namely, with $Q_e=e^{\eps A_j}$ where $e\in E^+$ is parallel with the $j$th axis and $A_j$ takes values in $\mfg$, \begin{equ}[e:YMeps] \sum_p \Tr (I-Q_p) \approx \frac{\eps^{4-d}}4 \int |F_A(x)|^2 \dif x, \end{equ} where $\eps$ is the lattice spacing.
-In this paper we fix $\eps=1$ and drop the identity $I$ since it only contributes to the action a constant.
+It is well-known that by the Baker--Campbell--Hausdorff formula this term (suitably re-centered around identity $I_N$) is the discrete approximation of the continuum Yang--Mills action in \eqref{eq:YM_energy} (c.f. \cite[Section~3]{Chatterjee18}), namely, with $Q_e=e^{\eps A_j}$ where $e\in E^+$ is parallel with the $j$th axis and $A_j$ takes values in the Lie algebra $\mfg$ of $G$, \begin{equ}[e:YMeps] \sum_p \Tr (I_N-Q_p) \approx \frac{\eps^{4-d}}4 \int |F_A(x)|^2 \dif x, \end{equ} where $\eps$ is the lattice spacing.
+In this paper we fix $\eps=1$ and drop the identity $I_N$ since it only contributes to the action a constant.
 Note that there are various other versions of the lattice Yang--Mills actions besides the above Wilson action, for example Villain's action defined via heat kernels (c.f. \cite[Section~8]{Driver89}, \cite{Levy03,Levy06}), or Manton's action \cite{Manton80} defined via the Riemannian metric on $G$; see also \cite[Section~2]{Chevyrev2023}.
 But we will not consider these choices in this paper.

 Turning to the other terms in \eqref{e:CS}, the field $\Phi$ takes values in a space $M$ where the Lie group $G$ acts on.
 The space $M$ can be either a vector space endowed with an inner product in which case the $G$-action is an orthogonal representation on $M$, or a non-linear space, more precisely a Riemannian manifold on which $G$ has a metric preserving action.
 Note that $|Q_e \Phi_y - \Phi_x|^2$ is a generalization of the usual kinetic term $(\nabla\Phi)^2$, but this term is now coupled with the field $Q$ in order to obtain a gauge invariant model.
 We will call \begin{equ}[e:cov-der] Q_e \Phi_y - \Phi_x \end{equ} the (discrete) gauge covariant derivative of $\Phi$, which is named due to its gauge covariance property, i.e. transforming $(Q,\Phi)$ in the covariant derivative by a gauge transformation $g$ amounts to the action of $g$ on the entire covariant derivative, see \eqref{e:cov-D}.